dotnet/docs-aspire/docs/storage/azure-storage-components.md

 Visual Studio creates a new ASP.NET Core solution that is structured to use .NET Aspire.
 The solution consists of the following projects:

-- **AspireStorage**: A Blazor project that depends on service defaults.
+- **AspireStorage.**: A Blazor project that depends on service defaults.
 - **AspireStorage.AppHost**: An orchestrator project designed to connect and configure the different projects and services of your app.
 The orchestrator should be set as the startup project.
 - **AspireStorage.ServiceDefaults**: A shared class library to hold configurations that can be reused across the projects in your solution.